John Adams: Historical reputation

 According to Ferling, Adams's political philosophy fell "out of step" with national trends.
 The country tended further away from Adams's emphasis on order and the rule of law and towards the Jeffersonian vision of liberty and weak central government.
 In the years following his retirement, as first Jeffersonianism and then Jacksonian democracy grew to dominate American politics, Adams was largely forgotten.
 In the 1840 presidential election, Whig candidate William Henry Harrison was attacked by Democrats on the false allegation that he had been a supporter of John Adams.
 Adams was eventually subject to criticism from states' rights advocates.
 Edward A. Pollard, a strong supporter of the Confederacy during the American Civil War, singled out Adams, writing:

 The first President from the North, John Adams, asserted and essayed to put into practice the supremacy of the "National" power over the states and the citizens thereof.
 He was sustained in his attempted usurpations by all the New England states and by a powerful public sentiment in each of the Middle States.
 The "strict constructionists" of the Constitution were not slow in raising the standard of opposition against a pernicious error.

-In the 21st century, Adams remains less well known than many of the Founders, in accordance with his predictions.
-McCullough argued that "[t]he problem with Adams is that most Americans know nothing about him."
-Todd Leopold of CNN wrote in 2001 that Adams is "remembered as that guy who served a single term as president between Washington and Jefferson."
+In 2001, McCullough argued that "The problem with Adams is that most Americans know nothing about him" while Todd Leopold of CNN wrote that Adams is "remembered as that guy who served a single term as president between Washington and Jefferson."
 He has always been seen, Ferling says, as "honest and dedicated", but despite his lengthy career in public service, is still overshadowed.
 Gilbert Chinard, in his 1933 biography of Adams, described him as "staunch, honest, stubborn and somewhat narrow."
 In his 1962 biography, Page Smith lauds Adams for his fight against radicals whose promised reforms portended anarchy and misery.
 Ferling, in his 1992 biography, writes that "Adams was his own worst enemy."
 He criticizes him for his "pettiness ... jealousy, and vanity", and faults his frequent separations from his family.
 He praises Adams for his willingness to acknowledge his deficiencies and for striving to overcome them.